AI Dental Receptionist HIPAA Compliance: A Dentist Guide

 Unlike traditional answering services, modern AI receptionists integrate with dental practice management systems and operate continuously.

-Because these systems interact with patient identities, appointment details, and recorded conversations, they frequently handle protected health information (PHI).
+Because these systems interact with patient identities, appointment details, and recorded conversations, often the kind of records national dental health bodies track, they frequently handle protected health information (PHI).
 That places them squarely under HIPAA requirements.

 If you are considering an AI receptionist, it is important to evaluate whether the system was designed specifically for dental workflows or adapted from a general-purpose AI platform.